top of page

 Challenge Two: Asset allocation of 50% stocks and 50% bonds

-Like challenge one, changing asset allocation tends to most impact cuts in real income rather than starting withdrawals with the GK approach.
-For example, using the U.S. total market for our portfolio leads (rather than 65% developed market stocks and 35% global bonds) leads to dramatic cuts in real income in our 1973 example, from a starting amount of £4,333 to £1,700 per month!
+Changing asset allocation can have a significant impact on cuts in real income.
+For example, using the U.S. total market for our portfolio leads (rather than 70% developed market stocks and 30% global bonds) results in dramatic cuts in real income in our 1969 example, from a starting amount of £52,000 per annum to £18,291 after the first decade.

 Challenge Three: Limited historical data

 Guyton & Klinger had the benefit of conducting their research around a decade after Bengen, so they benefited from a slightly larger dataset (1928-2004).
-They also used Monte Carlo modelling, which allows many more simulations (sometimes over 10,000) versus Bengen's approach of rolling thirty-year samples.
+They used Monte Carlo modelling, which allows for many more simulations (sometimes over 10,000) versus Bengen's approach of rolling thirty-year samples.
+While Monte Carlo modelling may appear to solve the challenge of using limited historical data, it comes with its own challenges (a blog for another day!), which is why we prefer to use actual historical data for our analysis in Timeline (which offers both approaches).

 Challenge Four – Starting stock market valuations are not taken into account.